 Environment and Culture

-The Pinyon Pine is a native of the Southwest, and has a wide range from Texas through California.
-Their seeds were extensively collected by Native Americans and are still a highly prized food for both humans and wildlife.
+The Pinyon Pine is a native food of the Southwest, and has a wide range from Texas through California.
+Their seeds are extensively collected by Native American tribes and wildcrafters.
 They will grow well with both Oregon White Oak and California Black Oak.
 They will also benefit from a companion planting with either the Red Stem Ceanothus or the Blue Blossom Ceanothus.
 The large cones will attract chipmunks, squirrels and Jays who all favor the nuts and promote the establishment of new stands.

 Harvest, Care, and Preparation

 The Pinyon Pine is very slow growing and in most conditions will need almost no attention.
 Light pruning to direct growth and water during establishment may be necessary, after establishment they rarely need attention as they are extremely drought tolerant.
 However they will not grow well in heavy, saturated soils.
 Unlike the California Foothill Pine, the Pinyon cones do not readily drop their seeds, thus it is necessary to use a pole to knock down the large cones after they ripen.
 The nuts can be eaten raw or cooked and pair well with both sweet and savory dishes.
 A light toasting helps to bring out their flavor.

 Native Range: CA, CO, AZ, TX, NM, WY, UT USDA zones: 1-11 Ease of Care: Easy Deer Resistance: High Light Requirements: Full Sun Soil Type: Light to Medium, especially prefers rocky, well drained soils Water Requirements: Low, the most drought tolerant of all the pines.
 Pollination: Self-Fertile Bearing Age: 25 years Size at Maturity: 15-60 Feet Plant Spacing: 10-20 Feet Bloom Time: Feb-Mar Harvest Time: Sept-Oct